stavrosan/Photography-portfolio/README.md

 This project is a modern web application built using React, Vite, and Tailwind CSS.
 It provides a fast development experience and an efficient, responsive design framework.

+## 🚀 Features

+- Responsive design for all devices
+- Fullscreen mode for photos
+- Cross platform

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: